 scp de978.nordvpn.com.udp1194.ovpn ubnt@routersIPaddress:/config/openvpn

-7. SSH again into your router and run the following commands (adjust some of the lines according to your network and file names):
+7. Use SSH again to connect to your router and run the following commands (adjusting some lines according to your network and file names):

 set interfaces openvpn vtun0 config-file /config/openvpn/de978.nordvpn.com.udp.ovpn